 We are currently in the process of developing our curriculum.
 This is an important process and we do not want to rush it, as it will require a lot of thought and care.
 We have put together a timeline for the process.
 We have been involved in a lot of exploratory work and are working closely with other schools in Crofty MAT to create progression maps for knowledge and skills for each year group in every subject.
 We will keep you updated on this exciting process.
 We have created an intent statement that can be found below.
-There are also curriculum leaflets for each class which can be found on class pages, which we hope parents will find useful.
+We still teach through topics as we feel it is important for children to see the links but we are also ensuring that each subject is recognised in its own right.
+We want to help our children to work like scientists, artists, historians etc. There are curriculum leaflets for each class which can be found on class pages, which we hope parents will find useful.
+Below please find our long term plans.